- Download our Moving to Vancouver Guide (PDF)

 "Canada’s work culture is more relaxed when compared to the United States.
 The best tips for expats here is to be open-minded and friendly and enjoy working with your colleagues."

-Read more about American expat Cyrus's experiences in Vancouver.
+Read more about American Cyrus's experiences in his expat interview about Vancouver.

 Further reading